 The neocortex is the center for higher brain functions, such as perception, decision-making and language.
 Our group focuses on the mechanisms governing neocortex development, with a strong interest on the role and regulation of the neural stem cells.

-During development, neural stem cells called the apical radial glial (aRG) cells give rise, directly or indirectly, to all neocortical neurons, most glial cells and to the adult neural stem cells. aRG cells are highly elongated, extending a basal process all the way to the pial surface of the developing brain and an apical process that remains in contact with the ventricular surface (Fig. 1).
-They can divide symmetrically to produce two self-renewing aRG cells or asymmetrically to produce one aRG cell and one intermediate progenitor that will divide to produce two neurons.
+Cortical development occurs by proliferation of neural stem cells and migration of newborn neurons over substantial distances.
+In mice, neuroepithelial cells differentiate into apical radial glial cells (aRG), which act as the stem cells of the developing neocortex and give rise to all neocortical neurons, most glial cells and to the adult stem cells. aRG cells are highly elongated, extending a basal process all the way to the pial surface of the developing brain and an apical process that remains in contact with the ventricular surface (Figure.
+1).
+They undergo fascinating cell cycle-dependent nuclear oscillations, a process known as Interkinetic Nuclear Migration (INM).
+We previously described the mechanism for G2 apical nuclear migration, which involves a Cdk1-triggered recruitment of the dynein motor to the nuclear pore complex (Hu et al., 2013; Baffet et al., 2015). aRG cells can divide asymmetrically to produce one aRG cell and one intermediate progenitor that will divide to produce two neurons.